Back

 Five documents were produced at the 1992 Earth Summit: the Rio Declaration on Environment and Development, the Convention on Biological Diversity, an agreement on forest principles, the UN Framework Convention on Climate Change, and Agenda 21.
 Drafting of Agenda 21 began in 1989, and during the subsequent two years of negotiations, several specific reduction targets and funding plans were deleted.
 The final draft was presented at the summit.

 The 1992 Agenda 21 plan called for a five-year review of progress, which was conducted at a special session of the United Nations General Assembly in 1997.
-At the 2002 World Summit on held in Johannesburg, South Africa, participants affirmed their commitment fully to implement Agenda 21.
+At the 2002 World Summit on Sustainable Development held in Johannesburg, South Africa, participants affirmed their commitment to fully implement Agenda 21.

 Summary of Provisions